jingzbu/TAHTIID/README.md

-                    and visualization) or 'cdf' (empirical CDF calculation and visualization); default='eta' -beta BETA        false alarm rate for Hoeffding's rule; default=0.001 -N N              number of states in the original Markov chain; default=4 -fig_dir FIG_DIR  folder for saving the output plot; default='./Results/' -show_pic         whether or not to show the output plot; default=False
+                    and visualization) or 'cdf' (empirical CDF calculation and visualization); default='eta' -beta BETA        false alarm rate for Hoeffding's rule; default=0.001 -N N              total number of labels of the i.i.d. random variables;
+                    default=4
+  -fig_dir FIG_DIR  folder for saving the output plot; default='./Results/'
+  -show_pic         whether or not to show the output plot; default=False
 ```